jw120/ytdl/README.md

 * --channels specifices the location of the channels file, defaults to ~/.ytdl.json
 * --name and --tag restrict downloads which have a name or tag that includes the string (case-insensitively)
 * --simulate passes that option onto youtube-dl
+* --echo just echoes the commands to the console instead of running them

 ## Channels file